-The State Auditor's office did not receive a response from the Department of Elementary and Secondary Education, the Department of Higher Education, Adair County, Boone County, Callaway County, Cass County, Clay County, Cole County, Jackson County, Jasper County, St. Charles County, St. Louis County, Taney County, the City of Cape Girardeau, the City of Columbia, the City of Jefferson, the City of Joplin, the City of Kirksville, the City of Mexico, the City of Raymore, the City of St. Joseph, the City of St. Louis, the City of Springfield, the City of Union, the City of Wentzville, the City of West Plains, Cape Girardeau 63 School District, Hannibal 60 School District, State Technical College, Metropolitan Community College, University of Missouri, and St. Louis Community College, St. Louis County Board of Elections, Board of Election Commissioners City of St. Louis, Platte County Board of Elections, Jackson County Election Board, and Clay County Board of Election Commissioners.
+The State Auditor's office did not receive a response from Boone County, Callaway County, Cass County, Clay County, Cole County, Jackson County, Jasper County, St. Charles County, St. Louis County, Taney County, the City of Cape Girardeau, the City of Columbia, the City of Jefferson, the City of Joplin, the City of Kirksville, the City of Mexico, the City of Raymore, the City of St. Joseph, the City of St. Louis, the City of Springfield, the City of Union, the City of Wentzville, the City of West Plains, Cape Girardeau 63 School District, Hannibal 60 School District, Malta Bend R-V School District, Mehlville School District, Wellsville-Middletown R-1 School District, Metropolitan Community College, University of Missouri, St. Louis Community College, Board of Election Commissioners City of St. Louis, Kansas City Board of Election Commissioners, and Clay County Board of Election Commissioners.